neondatabase/website/content/docs/reference/glossary.md

 ## region

 The geographic location where Neon project resources are located.
-Neon supports creating projects in several Amazon Web Services (AWS) regions.
+Neon supports creating projects in Amazon Web Services (AWS) and Azure regions.
 For information about regions supported by Neon, see [Regions](/docs/introduction/regions).

 ## replication slot